-Awe-inspiring in every way, Dubrovnik is one of the most enchanting cities in the Mediterranean.
+Awe-inspiring in every way, Dubrovnik is one of the most enchanting cities in the Adriatic.
 Its stunning red-roofed Old Town has drawn in travelers from far and wide over decades, and in recent years serving as one of the filming locations for Game of Thrones, the numbers of people coming here to be amazed have only increased.
 Despite that, this Croatian gem still remains just that – a gem in the truest sense.
-The dazzling blue Adriatic waters surrounding the city are not only beautiful to look at, but they also provide a daily catch of fresh seafood that the city’s finest restaurants take full advantage of.
+The dazzling blue Adriatic waters surrounding the city are not only beautiful to look at, but they also provide a daily catch of fresh seafood that the finest restaurants in Dubrovnik take full advantage of.

 Not only is Nautika one of Dubrovnik’s finest restaurants when it comes to exquisite cuisine, but it also prides itself with one of the finest locations in the whole city.
 Boasting panoramic views of the Adriatic and the fortresses of Lovrijenac and Bokar, Nautika guarantees a memorable dining experience.
 As the name clearly implies, the restaurant draws inspiration from everything nautical.
 You can see this in the tastefully-decorated interiors as well as the menu.
 Understandably so since Nautika is located in the former Dubrovnik School of Maritime Studies which dates back to the second half of the 19th century.

 Included in the renowned Michelin Guide, Restaurant Dubrovnik constantly maintains its status as one of the most sought-after dining spots in town.
 Located at the very heart of the Old Town, the restaurant has one of the finest terraces in the city ensuring the most romantic dining experience.
 Smart, elegant, yet still very contemporary and stylish – the beautiful setting is accompanied by flawless service.

-The menu, while filled with only the best ingredients, doesn’t only do one thing – it’s a well-balanced mix of Croatian, Italian, and Asian influences, with visually-pleasing dishes put together by a skilled culinary team.
+The menu, while filled with only the best ingredients, doesn’t only do one thing.
+Instead, it’s a well-balanced mix of Croatian, Italian, and Asian influences, with visually-pleasing dishes put together by a skilled culinary team.
 While the menu is nice and concise, it offers a great variety of dishes – various risottos, seafood options, and some of the best desserts in town.
 A local wine pairing is a must!

 The Michelin-starred Restaurant 360 is a true gem in every way possible.
 The exquisite restaurant terrace stretches along medieval walls and the fortress of St John, opening up to a view of the Old Town and the sea.
 Every space within the restaurant is steeped in historical significance and there is an excellent balance between the old and the new.
-The semi-open kitchen – divided by a glass – allows guests to peek inside the creative process that goes in creating some of the most unique and delightful fine dining dishes in Dubrovnik.
+The semi-open kitchen, divided by glass, allows guests to peek inside the creative process that goes into creating some of the most unique and delightful fine dining dishes in Dubrovnik.